DIFP and second-level history11 October 2018

 The first is an ebook of the correspondence relating to the Anglo-Irish Treaty between 1920 and 1922, with an accompanying guide to the Treaty.
 This is relevant to the Treaty case study in 'The pursuit of sovereignty and the impact of partition, 1912-1949'.
 The ebook can be downloaded here, and you can download a copy of the accompanying leaflet here.

-The second resource is a Transition Year teaching module on the 'Emergency', between 1939 and 1945.
+The second resource is a documentary teaching resource for Junior Cert and Transition Year on the 'Emergency', between 1939 and 1945.
 This has been developed in collaboration with the RIA's Dictionary of Irish Biography, and consists of a selection of documents drawn from the DIFP archive, arranged thematically and augmented with contextual material (including material from the DIB) and a short guide to how the material in the module can be used for Junior Cert history.
-The module is a draft, and we will welcome feedback as we work towards the finalised version: the draft version can be downloaded here for use in the classroom.
+Find out more and download the module here.

 Stay up to date with the Royal Irish Academy newsletterSign up now